SeanTurner026/Melbourne-Mexican-Food/README.md

 ## General Assembly Capstone Project

-Ever since moving to Melbourne from America, I have been keenly aware of the lack of good Mexican food in Melbourne.
-As a result, I decided to webscrape Zomato.com for every review of Melbourne Mexican restaurants I could find, and tried to find the best Mexican food.
+Ever since moving to Melbourne from New York, I have been keenly aware of the lack of good Mexican food in Melbourne.
+Overtime, this sentiment encouraged me to try and find the best Mexican food by webscraping Zomato.com for every review of Mexican restaurants I could find.

-Upon scraping the reviews, I found that 3,500 of the reviews did not actually have numerical reviews scores.
-Instead, as a result of Zomato purchasing Urbanspoon.com in 2015, these reviews rated a restaurant as positive or negative.
-Zomato was encouraging former Urbanspoon users to update their reviews to reflect a numerical score.
-Unfortunately, this doesn't appear to be happening.
+I was able to scrape about 6,700 reviews.
+However, I found that 3,500 of the reviews did not actually have numerical reviews scores.
+Instead, as a result of Zomato purchasing Urbanspoon.com in 2015, these review ratings consisted of a sentiment, positive or negative.
+Zomato encourages former Urbanspoon users to update their reviews to reflect a numerical score, but this doesn't appear to be happening.

-While I still had 2,500 reviews which had text, I decided to try and make use of the Urbanspoon reviews since there are thousands of these sentiment reviews which do not contribute.
+Regardless, I still had 2,500 reviews which had numerical scores.

 ![Image](https://github.com/SeanTurner026/Zomato-and-Melbourne-Mexican-Restaurants/blob/master/Images/subplots1.png)

+Given that I still had 2,500 reviews which had text, I decided to try and make use of the Urbanspoon reviews, of which there are thousands do not contribute.

 You can use the [editor on GitHub](https://github.com/SeanTurner026/Zomato-and-Melbourne-Mexican-Restaurants/edit/master/README.md) to maintain and preview the content for your website in Markdown files.